Travel Advisory for Bermuda

 Common Scams & Tourist Traps

-- Items left unattended in public areas, unsecured hotel rooms, or on rental motorcycles are vulnerable to theft.
+- Beware of items left unattended in public spaces, unsecured hotel rooms, or on rental motorcycles, as these are vulnerable to theft.

 Cultural Etiquette in Bermuda